chaynHQ/bloom-backend/docs/database-guide.md

 ## How to Populate the Database

-**Prerequisites:**
+### Prerequisites

-- Bloom's backend must be running
+- Bloom's backend is running

 ### Summary

-Most open-source contributions (like running Cypress integration tests from the frontend) require adding test data to your local database.
+Most open-source contributions (e.g. running Cypress integration tests from the frontend) require adding test data to your local database.
 To do this, download Bloom's test data dump file, connect to the database server, then populate the database with the backup data.

 ### Download Test Data Dump File